trahy/w2-challenge-repo/README.md

 ## Description

-This webpage is an online portfolio which features deployed work samples.
+This webpage is my online portfolio which features deployed work samples.

 ## Installation